wanderers-guide/foundry-vtt-import/README.md

 ## How to use:

-On a character sheet you are the owner of (recommended to use a freshly created on, ask your GM to make a new one for you if necessary), select the `Import from Wanderer's Guide` button in the title bar.
+On a character sheet you are the owner of (recommended to use a freshly created one, ask your GM to make a new one for you if necessary), select the `Import from Wanderer's Guide` button in the title bar.
 Then, follow the instructions in the dialog that pops up.
 That's it.
 See the gif below for a visual:

 ![How to use the module](readme-images/how-to-use-module.gif)